opf/openproject/docs/user-guide/integrations/README.md

 ## Gitlab

-The GitLab integration to OpenProject is currently being developed and you can find all information [here](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/21933#note_309977508).
+The GitLab integration to OpenProject is still in development and you can find all information [here](https://gitlab.com/gitlab-org/gitlab/-/issues/15847).
-We are prioritizing this topic at the moment and will update this guide with the latest developments.

 ## Jira